 Perimenopause is the stage in a woman's life leading up to menopause, and it can last for about 10 years.
 It is said to begin when a woman experiences prolonged menstrual irregularities midlife and ends after she has not menstruated for a full 12 consecutive months.

 Irregular periods are often the first symptom of perimenopause.
 Some women might find that their periods are shorter or longer than normal, and they might arrive at unpredictable times.
 This is mainly due to the instrumental role of estrogen.

 What Effect Does Estrogen Have?

-In general, this perimenopause symptom is nothing to worry about, and it could even be said to be normal.
-However, it is important to keep an eye on it and seek medical help if you feel unsure, especially if the spotting is accompanied by any other symptoms.
+In general, this perimenopause symptom is nothing to worry about as this transition is characterized by these irregularities.
+However, it is important to keep an eye on bleeding between periods during perimenopause and seek medical help if you feel unsure, especially if the spotting is accompanied by any other symptoms.

 To find out how to deal with irregular periods and other symptoms, read about natural and effective perimenopause treatments by clicking on the previous link.

 - Jefferson Health.
 (2017).
 Is Spotting Normal During Perimenopause and Menopause?
 Retrieved March 21, 2019, from https://www.abingtonhealth.org/healthy-living/health-news/library/articles-related-to-womens-health-/is-spotting-normal-during-perimenopause-and-menopause/#.XJOmy2l7mUk